 5. With whom do we share your personal data?

 Sometimes it is necessary to share your personal data with third parties.
 That may include the following situations:

-- In order to provide our legal and tax services, for example when conducting judicial proceedings, for the purpose of drawing up a notarial deed or filing a tax return;
+• In order to provide our legal and tax services, for example when conducting judicial proceedings, for the purpose of drawing up a notarial deed or to file a tax return;

-- External suppliers whom we engage for processing, such as those described in this privacy statement, including our IT suppliers or a translation agency;
+• External suppliers who we engage for processing, such as those described in this privacy statement, including our IT suppliers or a translation agency;

 If one of our external suppliers processes personal data outside the European Economic Area, then our written agreement with them will contain suitable measures, which will usually comprise standard contract provisions.

 In the case of our paid events, we use the services of Ingenico ePayments.
 Ingenico is responsible for any payments made between Dirkzwager and your bank or credit card company.
 We do not have access to your payment data: Ingenico will only inform us whether the payment has been successful and will forward the amount to us.